bespinian/serverless-workshop/README.md

 # Level Up Your Serverless Game

 This workshop consists of multiple levels of increasing difficulty.
-The basic track of this course uses the AWS Web Console.
-However, if you prefer working with the AWS CLI or with Terraform you may switch to one of these technologies at any stage in the course.
+The basic track of this course uses the [AWS Web Console](https://console.aws.amazon.com/).
+However, if you prefer working with the [AWS CLI](https://aws.amazon.com/cli/) or with [Terraform](https://www.terraform.io/) you may switch to one of these technologies at any stage in the course.
 If you stay on the basic track, there is nothing to install on your machine.
 If you want to switch to the CLI or to Terraform, you need to follow the optional installation instructions below.

 ## Preparation

-At the start of the course, please take care of the following tasks.
+At the start of the course, please take care of the following tasks:

 ### Test your AWS login

-You have received an AWS Account ID, a user name and a password from the trainers.
-Please navigate to `https://aws.amazon.com/`, click the button `Sign In to the Console` and enter your credentials.
-You should be able to log in to the console.
+You have received an AWS Account ID, an IAM user name and a password from the trainers.
+Please navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
+This logs you into the console.
 From there you should be able to reach the service `Lambda`.

 ### Optional: install the AWS CLI